FAQs

 • “Does the entire group have to go to the actual project location?
 Or can let's say a group of 10 prepare the project and then 5 go and actually do it?”

-This is fine if not slightly unusual.
+This is fine, but unusual.
 Generally our experience has been a fewer number of people doing the preparation and a higher number going and actually do it.
 But if they have a good reason for it to be this way around, then it's fine.

 • “Can DP1 students apply and if they get selected can they choose to proceed with the project in the summer following graduation?
 (We have a shorter summer than most UWCs as we are at school all the way until the end of June)”